Core Concepts of the Scandit Data Capture SDK

 The data capture context performs recognition on images (frames).

-These images are provided to the context through classes that conform to the frame source protocol.
+These images are provided to the context through classes that implement the frame source interface.
 Most applications will use images coming from one of the built-in cameras of the device as implemented by the camera class.

 Recognition capabilities are added to the data capture context through registering one or more data capture modes.

 A capture mode is responsible for one particular type of data capture, e.g. capturing barcodes, or tracking barcodes.
 The mode manages the settings and allows to configure what exactly gets captured, for example in the case of barcode capture, it allows to configure the symbologies of the barcodes to be captured.

 Each of the data capture modes follows the same basic structure and is made up of the same building blocks described below.